Sialitech/label-siali/docs/source/guide/setup_project.md

 ## Publish project to annotators

-In Label Studio Enterprise, you can hide projects from annotators so that you can fully configure the project before annotators can start labeling.
+In Siali Label Enterprise, you can hide projects from annotators so that you can fully configure the project before annotators can start labeling.
 When you're ready for annotators to start labeling, publish the project to annotators.

 Before you can open a project to annotators, make sure that you've done the following:
 - [Set up the labeling interface](setup.html).